 Keeping in Touch

-Our Class has a weekly newsletter to keep parents informed of things that are happening specifically for our class which is emailed and sent home as a paper copy.
-We also have Facebook page which is accessible to our Class 1 parents only.
+We have a school Facebook page.
 Photos and comments of our activities are added as often as possible.
 This allows parents to see what their children are doing each day, even if they do come home and answer that well known question ‘What have you done today?’ with ‘Nothing!’.